Our Tours6 Day Northern Delights Adventure Tour

 Day 3

 Portrush, Co.
-Antrim to Letterkenny
+Antrim to Ardara

 Interesting fact about Derry – Londonderry: In 1613, the city was granted a Royal Charter by King James and gained the “London” prefix to reflect the funding of its construction by the London guilds.
 To reflect the divide that is still present to this day, Nationalists call the city Derry, while Unionists call it Londonderry.